freenas/freenas-docs/userguide/network.rst

    +----------------------+----------------+-----------------------------------------------------------------------------+

+The :guilabel:`Identify Light` button can be used to identify a system in a multi-system rack by flashing its IPMI LED light.
+Clicking this button will present a pop-up with a menu of times, ranging from 15 seconds to 4 minutes, to flash the LED light.

 #ifdef freenas
 After configuration, the IPMI interface is accessed using a web browser and the IP address specified in the configuration.
 The